Russian voters back Putin's constitutional reforms | DW | 01.07.2020

 Russia's referendum on constitutional changes concluded on Wednesday, with preliminary results showing voters overwhelmingly approve the amendments that would allow President Vladimir Putin to potentially extend his rule until 2036.

-Russia's Central Elections Commission said that with over 30% of ballots counted, the changes were approved by 76% of voters.
+Russia's Central Elections Commission said that with three-fourths of precincts counted, the changes were approved by 77% of voters.

 By 1700 GMT, turnout was just under 65%, the election commission said.